 Read summarized version with

-When someone asked, "How do we handle X?" the answer was usually "Let me find that thread..." followed by 20 minutes of searching.
-Sometimes we'd find it.
-Often we'd just recreate it from scratch.
+Someone would ask, “How do we handle X?” and the answer was usually “Let me find that thread…” followed by 20 minutes of digging that pulled real team collaboration to a halt.
+Sometimes we found it.
+Just as often, we rebuilt it from scratch.

-That inefficiency drove me nuts.
-But I didn't realize how common it was until I started talking to other founders and teams.
-47% of professionals spend 1-5 hours every day just searching for information.
+That drove me nuts.
+What I didn’t realize, until I started comparing notes with other founders, was how normal it is.
+47% of professionals spend 1-5 hours every day just searching for information, the kind of waste you can actually quantify with knowledge sharing metrics.
 Another 15% spend 6-10 hours doing the same thing.

 That’s insane.